Buy a House

 Reverse Mortgage – A loan for homeowners who are 62 years or older, enabling them to convert a portion of their home’s equity into cash.
 This loan can also be used to Reverse purchase a home.

-Interest-Only Loan – A borrower has the option to only make monthly interest payments due on a mortgage for a preset term, which is usually between 5 to 7 years.
+Interest-Only Loan – A borrower makes monthly interest only payments due on a mortgage for a preset term, which is usually between 5 to 10 years.

 I CAN Mortgage – This loan allows you to customize your loan term from 8 to 30 years.